Cool front shot of a Rivian R1T Truck

 Tri-Motor and Quad-Motor Powerhouses

-Battery Tech: Range Meets Reliability
+Battery Tech: Rivian Range and Price

 Rivian close-up